ignite/modules/x/mint/spec/04_events.md

 ### `EventMint`

-This event is emitted new coins are minted by the minter.
+This event is emitted when new coins are minted.
 The event contains the amount of coins minted with the parameters of the minter at the current block.

 ```protobuf
 message EventMint {